 Complications of an Untreated Sinus Infection

-Complication 1: Further Infection
+Complication 1: Infection of the Eye

-A sinus infection can affect the eyes and brain when it spreads along the pathways of blood vessels or the nervous system.
-Children are at higher risk for sinus infection complications in the eyes and brain since their facial bones are still maturing and opens between the sinuses and the eye sockets/brain have not yet closed.
+Infected sinuses are particularly dangerous due to their proximity to the eyes and brain.
+A sinus infection can spread along the pathways of blood vessels or the nervous system.
+Children are at higher risk for sinus infection complications in the eyes since their facial bones are still maturing and opens between the sinuses and the eye sockets have not yet closed.

-Sinus infections that spread to the eye socket lead to an increase in swollen tissue around the eyes.
+The sinus infection that spread to the eye socket lead to an increase in swollen tissue around the eyes.
 As a result, the eyes can look puffy or swollen shut.
 In some cases, the swollen might occur behind the eyes, pushing the eyes forward in the socket and preventing the eyelids from closing.

-Complication 2: Ear Infection
+Complication 2: Brain Infection

-Complication 4: Anosmia
+Complication 4: Mucoceles